Deployment: Invicti Platform on-demand, Invicti Platform on-premises

 Configure API authorization for access control testing

-Essential setup guide for configuring Invicti Platform to test your APIs effectively:
+Essential setup steps for configuring Invicti Platform to test your APIs effectively:

 - Supported authorization methods - API keys, Basic auth, Bearer tokens, and OAuth